The slander of our best friends

-However, the term microbiome is not very familiar to scientists and interested non-experts.
-Therefore, it often seems more appropriate to speak of “good” and “bad” microorganisms.
-But here, too, a differentiation is not quite easy.
+However, the term microbiome is not very familiar outside of the scientific community and interested laypeople.
+It therefore often seems more appropriate to speak of “good” and “bad” microorganisms.
+But here, too, it is not easy to draw the line.

 Good bacteria, bad bacteria

 Good bacteria are microorganisms that have a positive function for the human body.
-This can be either direct or indirect.
-Thus, some microorganisms are only the necessary supporters of other positive bacteria, without which the other cannot survive, but do not themselves have a direct effect on humans.
+This can be done either directly or indirectly.
+Some microorganisms are only the necessary supporters of other beneficial bacteria, without which the latter cannot survive, but have no direct effect on humans themselves.
 These symbioses almost always occur in bacterial communities.

-Bad pathogens, on the other hand, are microorganisms that can cause harm to the body and cause infection or disease.
-This can be done by their massive multiplication or by secreting toxins, or by displacing good ones and thus eliminating their beneficial effects.
+Bad pathogens, on the other hand, are microorganisms that can harm the body and cause infection or disease.
+This can occur through their massive multiplication or through the release of toxins or by displacing good bacteria and thus eliminating their positive effect.

 In the public perception, bacteria are usually bad.
-“You caught something” – already this sentence implies that something “bad”, “evil”, a “parasite” has “invaded” us and we are “threatened” by it.
-This also results from the strong market position of antibiotic drugs.
-Almost everyone has had to swallow an antibiotic in order to expel “malignant” germs from their body in the event of an illness.
-The marketing of the pharmaceutical companies chooses a very simple picture: Harmful germs have invaded the body, cause an infection, and are driven out or destroyed again by means of the all-purpose weapon antibiotics.
-The problem of increasing resistance is hardly ever discussed.
-Even if the list of pathogenic, i.e. disease-causing germs is not particularly long compared to the countless species that have a supportive effect on humans, it is precisely the “bad” germs, which are only defeated by “antibiotics”, that dominate public perception.
+“You’ve caught something” – this sentence alone implies that something “bad”, “evil”, a “parasite” has “invaded” us and that we are “threatened” by it.
+This is also due to the strong market position of antibiotic drugs.
+Almost everyone has had to swallow an antibiotic to expel “nasty” germs from their body when they fall ill.
+The pharmaceutical companies’ advertising uses a very simple image here: harmful germs have invaded the body, cause an infection and are expelled or destroyed by the all-purpose weapon of antibiotics.
+The problem of increasing resistance is hardly ever addressed.
+Even if the list of pathogenic germs is not particularly long compared to the hundreds of thousands of species that have a beneficial effect on humans, it is the “bad” germs that can only be defeated by “antibiotics” that dominate public perception.

 Media love bad bacteria and bad news

-This is especially due to the media coverage.
-The positive effects of microorganisms are almost never reported.
-On the one hand, this may be due to the lack of microbiological competence of the mass media, but on the other hand it may also be due to the fact that mainly negative news generate headlines.
-If a “killer bacterium”, “body eater” or a deadly infection is reported, which has again killed a “defenseless” person, the attention of most readers is greater than if it is written about the fact that bacterium A promotes the growth of bacterium B, which has a positive influence on the body function C.
+This is particularly due to media coverage.
+The positive effects of microorganisms are hardly ever reported.
+On the one hand, this may be due to the lack of microbiological expertise in the mass media, but on the other hand it may also be due to the fact that negative news in particular generates headlines.
+When a “killer bacterium”, “body eater” or a deadly infection is reported, which has again killed a “defenseless” person, the attention of most readers is greater than when it is written about the fact that bacterium A promotes the growth of bacterium B, which has a positive influence on body function C.

 Media, pharma and patients – a fatal triangular relationship

-The sensationalism of the mass media and its audience, the focus on clicks and advertising content promotes the creation of a dystopia in which bacteria are our enemies that must be destroyed.
-In this traumatized world, the antibiotics or drugs of the pharmaceutical companies are also much easier to sell.
-It is a fatal win-win situation: the pharmaceutical companies make revenue from people’s fear of the severe course of a bacteria-induced infection.
-And the patients are supplied with drugs and medicines that work quickly and reliably and for which they do not have to adapt their lifestyle and behavior.
-However, the fact that in this way the good microorganisms – not only in the intestine – are also destroyed, which in turn results in new diseases, is constantly ignored.
-Not to mention the increasing resistance, which can make the difference between life and death in the few fatal infections where the use of antibiotics is really necessary.
-This fatal triangle of media (bad news sells better), pharmaceutical companies (fear of bacterial infections leads to increased use of antibiotics and is thus a sales driver) and patients (quick solutions are demanded) leads to the distorted view and make us forget that bacteria are actually “the good ones”.
+The sensationalism of the mass media and its audience, the focus on clicks and advertising content is fostering the creation of a dystopia in which bacteria are our enemies that must be destroyed.
+In this traumatized world, antibiotics and pharmaceutical companies’ drugs are also much easier to sell.
+It is a fatal win-win situation: the pharmaceutical companies make money from people’s fear of the severe course of a bacteria-induced infection.
+And patients are supplied with drugs and medications that work quickly and reliably and for which they do not have to adjust their lifestyle and behavior.
+However, the fact that this also destroys the good microorganisms – not only in the gut – which in turn leads to new diseases, is constantly ignored.
+Not to mention the increasing resistance that can make the difference between life and death in the few fatal infections that really do require the use of antibiotics.
+This fatal triangular relationship between the media (bad news sells better), pharmaceutical companies (fear of bacterial infections leads to increased use of antibiotics and is therefore a sales driver) and patients (quick solutions are needed) leads to a distorted view and makes us forget that bacteria are actually “the good guys”.
 (JS)

 Header: